-This is an invasive treatment option in which incisions are made on the back tissues or organs affected by the pain.
+This option for treating back pain involves making incisions on the organs or tissues that are responsible for the pain.
 If the pain results from a herniated disc, degenerative disc, spinal stenosis, compressed fracture, or spondylolisthesis, surgery will be recommended to fix the problem.

 There are other treatment options for back pain.
 These treatments are often referred to as natural treatments.
 You will be pleasantly surprised by how effective these can be in handling your lower back problems.
 Lots of other people suffering from back-related issues have benefited from these.

 All you need to know about back pain

 Back pain affects nearly 80% of Americans; the most common form is low back pain.
 Because you rely on your back for almost every move you make, it is vulnerable to injury.
 Back pain can even be disabling.
 It is one of the most common problems, prompting a visit to your doctor and causing you to miss work.
 It is the second-highest cause of disability in people under 45.